pospi/talk-solidity-blockchain-intro/solidity-notes.md

 name: in-the-meantime
 # In the meantime

 For now, unit tests and better code analysis tools are important.
-If we can write error-free code in JavaScript using linters and test runners then we can do it here, too... let's just not forget: all software is terrible and .superstress[all risks are amplified].
+If we can write error-free code in JavaScript using linters and test runners then we can do it here, too... let's just not forget: all software is terrible, and on the blockchain .superstress[all risks are amplified].

 - https://github.com/weifund/solint - **soon!**
 - https://github.com/raineorshine/solgraph - contract DOT callgraph generator